svanteschubert/Saxon-HE-enhanced-accuracy/README.md

    1. **git tag -sm <TAG_MESSAGE> <TAG_LABEL>**</br>
        e.g. "*git tag -sm v10.6 v10.6*" # using -s to sign the tag & -m is taking the next parameter as message
    2. **git push --force --follow-tags --all origin** # pushing with force (as we rebased our feature branch "accuracy-feature") with all tags & all branches to origin (this repo)
-*Note*: The overwrite function does not work a release have to be manually deleted for the same version from pom.xml!
+*Note*: The overwrite function does not work a release has to be manually deleted for the same version from pom.xml!

 ## Reports to Saxonica